What are Popular Messaging Apps Missing?

 Turn notifications off and risk missing urgent messages.

-Our patent-pending technology solves this problem by considering the urgency of an incoming message.
+Our patented technology solves this problem by considering the urgency of an incoming message.
 For example, you can turn notifications off to avoid the constant interruption of messages.
 However, if a message is urgent, the sender can choose to activate an urgency setting.
 Then, when you receive the message, your device will sound or vibrate to notify you, while other incoming messages will remain silenced.
 For those abusing the urgency option, you can, for example, block them so they are unable to interrupt you again.

 Today’s popular messaging apps, such as Snapchat, Instagram, Whatsapp and Facebook Messenger, do not distinguish message urgency.
 You either choose to be distracted by all alerts indiscriminately or to unilaterally ignore them.
 However, with our technology, you can stay connected to all aspects of your life, from non-virtual engagements to messaging your contacts virtually, without compromising your focus or missing urgent incoming messages.